PLC Ladder Programming Training Course

 - Comprehend the architecture and functionalities of Fanuc and Epson robots.

-- Implement safety protocols and troubleshooting procedures.
+- Implement safety protocols and advanced troubleshooting techniques.

 Industrial Robotics Automation: ROS-PLC Integration & Digital Twins